 - Learning through comprehensible input is interesting and engaging

-Another important point in favor of comprehensible input: Learning a language by receiving comprehensible input is almost always more interesting than doing grammar drills or practice activities.
-Of course, there are many different ways to teach (no matter whether you align with the Skill-Building Hypothesis or Comprehension Hypothesis), but overall, I think comprehension-based approaches are more engaging for the majority of students.
-Most teachers who use a comprehension-based approach engage students by telling stories (using techniques like Story Listening), co-constructing stories with their students (using TPRS), having students complete “tasks” that relate to their real lives (as in Task-Based Learning), or by having students read books that they choose themselves (in Free Voluntary Reading).
-These are all ways to connect to students’ lives and communicate with them in meaningful ways—which is always going to be more interesting than filling in the blanks on a grammar worksheet or reading boring reading passages in a textbook.
+Another important point in favor of teaching with a focus on providing comprehensible input: Learning a language by receiving comprehensible input is almost always more interesting than memorizing a list of vocabulary words or doing grammar practice activities.
+Of course, there are many different ways to teach, but overall, I think comprehension-based approaches are usually more engaging for the majority of students.
+Most teachers who use a comprehension-based approach engage students by telling stories (using methods like Story Listening), co-constructing stories with their students (using TPRS or One-Word Images), having students complete tasks that relate to their real lives (as in Task-Based Learning), or by having students read books that they choose themselves (in Free Voluntary Reading).
+These are all ways to connect to students’ lives and communicate with them in meaningful ways—which is always going to be more interesting than filling in the blanks on a grammar worksheet or reading pages in a textbook.

 If you want to learn more about the research on language acquisition through comprehensible input, I encourage you to explore these resources: